 King County Executive

-Fact-finding hearing is customary to determine the causes and circumstances of any death involving a member of law enforcement while in performance of duties.
+Executive Constantine orders an inquest to determine the cause and circumstances of any death involving a law enforcement officer.

 Contractor recommended for construction of King County Children and Family Justice Center

 Howard S. Wright, a Balfour Beatty company, is the top-ranked design-build team for the $154 million contract to construct a child dependency and juvenile justice courthouse, juvenile detention center, and 360-stall parking garage.